devopsacademyau/academy/classes/04class/iac/README.md

 ```bash
 $ terraform init
 ```
+The `terraform init` command will initialize the working directory and should only be run once unless you make any change on the following:
+- Backend configuration
+- Child Modules
+- Providers

 Now that terraform is initialized, we can run the next command, which would determine the resources that need to be created/updated/removed.
 ```bash
 $ terraform plan -var-file=./class.tfvars